 Comparing Admob and Adsense, both are used to generate revenue with Google, but there are few differences between these two platforms.
 Let’s start with AdMob vs AdSense.

-If you’re a publisher or an app developer, you know how critical it is to maximize your revenue streams.
+If you’re a publisher or an app developer, you know how critical it is to maximize revenue streams.
 With so many different ad platforms available today, it can take time to know which is best for your specific needs.
 That’s why we’re here to talk about the big guns: AdMob and AdSense.

 - AdSense is the program that allows publishers to serve text, images, videos, or interactive media advertisements on Google.
 There are over 58,658,380+ Google Adsense users globally.